-Dieter Waeckerlin for Behr Sideboard in Teak and Metal
+Dieter Waeckerlin for Behr Sideboard in Teak and Maple with Metal Base

 When buying or delivering an item within the EU, VAT usually applies and will be added.